danmalone326/dyndns/README.md

 - Configure the DNS server
     - We are assuming the (sub)domain is already setup and responding to queries.
     - On the DNS server, generate a new shared TSIG key.
 The ID used here must be unique within the scope of the DNS server.
-Saved this outpus in a secure location, it will be used in multiple steps below.<br>
+Saved this outpus in a secure location, it will be used in multiple steps below.
+        ```
-    `keymgr -t myUniqueKeyID`
+        keymgr -t myUniqueKeyID
+        ```
     - Add this to the `key` section of `/etc/knot/knot.conf`.
     If another key already exists in this file, be sure to add the new key to the existing section.
     This is a YAML file, so be careful of the indentation.